byuflowlab/FLOWUnsteady/docs/src/installation/windows.md

 ---

-**Now you can proceed with [the general instructions](@ref installation)** (you can skip the Julia and ParaView since we already took care of that)
+**Now you can proceed with [the general instructions](@ref installation)** (you can skip the Julia and ParaView instructions since we already took care of that)